sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/390882141" target="_blank">View on Vimeo</a></p>
 </p>

-Sourcegraph code change campaigns now support running arbitrary code over all your repositories.
-Using the `src-cli`, you will generate a diff from customized steps.
-This means that you can now run series of steps in your campaigns, such as a find and replace action, then running a linter over the changed code.
+Sourcegraph campaigns now support running arbitrary code over all your repositories using the Sourcegraph CLI.
+This is helpful for when you need to run a series of steps over your code, or run a formatter after making an update.

-Simply provide an `action.json` with a scope query and command steps.
-The CLI will programmatically download zips of each of your repositories that match the scope query, and apply each command to each of those repositories.
-The result will be a diff to be uploaded to Sourcegraph for previewing and creating a campaign.
+The `src-cli` takes an input of an `action.json` file with a `scopeQuery` and series of commands.
+It then programmatically downloads zips of each repository that matches the `scopeQuery`, applies each command, and generates a diff with the changes.
+The resulting diff file can then be sent to Sourcegraph to previewing the changes and create the campaign.

 For example, if I wanted to bump the version of RxJS in several repositories, my [`action.json`](https://github.com/sourcegraph/campaign-examples/tree/master/rxjs-upgrade) using a Docker container could be: